Discovery HD

-Discovery HD is the international name of the high-definition television channels owned by Warner Bros.
-Discovery EMEA, a subsidiary of Warner Bros.
+Discovery HD is the high-definition television channel extension of the Discovery Channel owned by the EMEA division of Warner Bros.
 Discovery.

 The international Discovery HD (later Discovery HD World in Asia-Pacific markets, now Discovery Asia) first launched in Korea in February 2005 as a programming block.
 In December 2005, Discovery HD Japan and Discovery HD Canada (since renamed Discovery World HD, now Discovery Velocity) launched as 24-hour channels, becoming the 100th and 101st Discovery networks overall.
 After that, Discovery HD expanded into other markets as follows: